gustavoli1/terraform-aws-module-vpc/README.md

 #### With `enable_nat_gateways = true` (Default)

 When NAT gateways are enabled, a separate route table is created for each Availability Zone.
 You must specify the routes for each AZ.
+In this scenario, you would typically route specific internal CIDR blocks to the Transit Gateway, while the default route (`0.0.0.0/0`) would point to the NAT Gateway for internet access.

 ```hcl
 module "vpc" {